overjamaya/Matlab_Euler-Lagrange_Library_for_Deriving_Equations_of_Dynamic_Systems_complete/README.md

 Functionality of the library has been illustrated by the following examples:

-1. Double Pendulum
+1. Double Pendulum + Rayleigh scattering
-2. Spring Pendulum
+2. Spring Pendulum + Rayleigh scattering
 3. Pendulum with Spring-loaded support
 4. Double Pendulum with free support
 5. Double Spring Pendulum